erandiganepola/wso2-cloud-flutter-demo/README.md

 ## What's Next

-This sample mobile app can be improved further to cater your business requirements.
+This sample mobile application can be improved further to cater your business usecases.
 Here we have few more suggestions to start with:

  - Keep multiple main files (ex: main_dev.dart, main_prod.dart) and use flutter build target to build for different development environments or release types.
 You can find more details on how to do it with flutter in following documentations:
      - [Medium article - Flavors in dart code](https://medium.com/@salvatoregiordanoo/flavoring-flutter-392aaa875f36)